KhurshidSunny/smart-chain/README.md

 # Smart Chain

-This versinoo of Smart Chain is a Minimum Viable Product (MVP) for an Order Processing and Real-Time QR Code Tracking System.
+This versinoo of Smart Chain is a Minimum Viable Product (MVP) for a modern Supply Chain Management System.
 Built with a microservices architecture, it provides end-to-end visibility for order management, inventory tracking, warehouse operations, logistics, and customer feedback.
 The system leverages QR codes for real-time updates, ensuring efficiency and transparency across the supply chain.

 ## Project Overview